OpenLineage/OpenLineage/client/python/README.md

 * `topic` - required string parameter.
 The topic on what events will be sent.
 * `flush` - optional boolean parameter.
 If set to True, Kafka will flush after each event.
 By default true.

+#### File

+* `log_file_path` - required string parameter specifying the path of the file (if `append` is true a file path is expected, otherwise a file prefix is expected).
+* `append` - optional boolean parameter.
+If set to True, each event will be appended to a single file (log_file_path), otherwise, all event would be written separatly in distinct files suffixed by a timestring.
+By default false.

 ### Custom transport